Wizzard033/SFML-Squirrel-Binding/README.md

-The binding includes the follow modules from SFML
+The binding includes the following modules from SFML
 * Graphics
 * Network
 * System